 We converted our guest room into her nursery.
 It’s the smallest bedroom area, but it’s definitely big enough for her right now.

 We don’t plan on moving in the immediate future.
 We’re working to pay off our mortgage faster by sending in extra payments.

 Since the baby expenses haven’t hurt our budget we’re planning on keeping the extra payment amounts the same.
 However, should we need more wiggle room in our budget, we’ll redirect those payments.

-I think the increasing in housing is due to utility bills increasing.
-Right now, we’ve see our electric bill go up, not because of the baby though.
+I think the increase in housing is due to utility bills increasing.
+Right now, we’ve seen our electric bill go up, not because of the baby though.